Updated: Jan 26

 Because the same principles apply, and today I will show you how to grow your online presence for zero budget and minimal effort.

 Let’s face it, creating high-quality original content is difficult.
-You may think you only have two options - create it yourself or get someone else to create it for you.
+At first glance, it may appear that there are only two ways of getting such content on your site - creating it yourself, or getting someone else to create it for you.
 Both have significant downsides;

 Creating it yourself is very time-consuming.
 Not only do you have to write it, but you gotta spend hours researching it first and hours afterwards checking, proofreading, and editing it.
 This is a major hassle and takes up valuable time which you could put to better use showing the world your best life on Instagram or streaming gameplay videos on YouTube.
 It also requires you to have some talent as a writer, which you haven’t the time to develop.
 Again, growing your social media presence is far more important in today’s hyper-connected world.